 The local fast-casual chain (with locations in Sunset Harbour, Brickell and South Beach) caters to healthy eaters with big appetites.
 Bowls are large and packed with plant-based proteins (though grass-fed meat, free-range chicken and other animal proteins are an option), whole grains and vegetables, and all can be topped with a delicious cage-free egg.
 Calories, carbs and other nutritional facts are clearly listed on the menu—so no cheating, guys.

-Skipping Miami steakhouses for occasional meals at the local salad joint is one thing, but it would take a carnivore Herculean effort to embrace vegetarian restaurants.
-Miami eateries have made the meat-free proposition less heroic by tapping into the local Latin you’d find at a Miami Cuban restaurant and sourcing produce from nearby farms.
+Skipping Miami steakhouses for occasional meals at the local salad joint is one thing, but it would Herculean efforts for a carnivore to embrace vegetarian restaurants.
+Miami eateries have made the meat-free proposition less of a heroic feat by tapping into the local Latin you’d find at a Miami Cuban restaurant and sourcing produce from nearby farms.
 The result?
-Nourishing food that’s good for you and the beach body you’ve been sculpting at a Miami gym.
+Vegetarian restaurants in Miami that serve nourishing food that tastes good and that’s good for you and the beach body you’ve been sculpting at a Miami gym.